Completion Time Minimization and Robust Power Control in Wireless Packet Networks: Packet Completion Time Minimization

 and taking logarithm on both sides after applying (\ref{eq:t_Si_t_Pi}).
 The change of variables is similar to the transformation techniques in geometric programming (GP) problems \cite{chiang07:pow_ctrl_geo_prog}.
 In particular, the log-sum-exp function in constraint (\ref{eq:cvx_opt_exp_xi_yi}) is convex \cite{boyd04:convex_opt}.
-The convexity of (\ref{eq:cvx_opt_Ti_Li_xi}) can be verified from its second-order conditions, as the right-hand side of (\ref{eq:cvx_opt_Ti_Li_xi}) is twice-differentiable and its second derivative is positive:
+The convexity of (\ref{eq:cvx_opt_Ti_Li_xi}) can be verified from its second-order conditions.
+Specifically, the right-hand side of (\ref{eq:cvx_opt_Ti_Li_xi}) is twice-differentiable, and its second derivative is positive

 which follows from the inequality $y>\ln(1+y)$ for $y>0$.
 Note that the transformation in (\ref{eq:t_Si_t_Pi}) does impose a slight loss of generality as we assume $P_i \neq 0$.
-Nevertheless, the formulation in (\ref{eq:cvx_opt_min_J_R})--(\ref{eq:cvx_opt_yi_Pbi}) is otherwise valid for all ranges of SINR, and its solution can be efficiently computed by standard numerical methods in convex optimization \cite{boyd04:convex_opt}.
+Nevertheless, the formulation in (\ref{eq:cvx_opt_min_J_R})--(\ref{eq:cvx_opt_yi_Pbi}) is otherwise valid for all ranges of SINR, and its solution can be efficiently computed using standard numerical techniques in convex optimization, e.g., by the interior point method \cite{renegar01:math_ipm_cvxopt, boyd04:convex_opt}.
 Note that we may consider additional linear or convex constraints on $\mathbf{T}$, and sum power constraints on subsets of $\mathbf{P}$: they can be readily incorporated in the optimization problem without violating its convexity.